rjfarmer/pyastroref/README.md

 # pyAstroRef

-An astronomy focused reference manager with integration with adsabs and the arxiv.
+An astronomy focused reference manager which integrates with adsabs and the arxiv.

 ## Installation